-ARC is hiring seasonal instructors at our two program sites – Yosemite National Park and Lake Tahoe.
+ARC has one open seasonal instructor position at one of our two program sites – Yosemite National Park or Lake Tahoe.
 Our 33-day summer courses intersperse wilderness components (multiple extended backpacking trips and other short expeditions including rock climbing and rafting) with basecamp components (daily physical fitness, English and environmental science classes, group reading and public speaking, and leadership classes).
 In addition to the course days, there are approximately three weeks of training prior to the start of the course, including a week-long backpacking training trip, and four days of post-course debrief.
-We have the following positions open at each site: English Instructor, Science Instructor, and Academic and Operations Support Instructor.
-Placement in instructor roles is determined in the interview process based on experience and interest.
-Work for all instructors will begin in early June and end by early August 2022.
+Work for all instructors will begin on June 3 and end by early August 2022.

 JOB DESCRIPTION for all positions: